-Colour plays an integral part in a company’s brand identity and it is important that in the creation of your brand you are able to choose the right colour that fits your brand.
+It is important that in the creation of your brand you are able to choose the right colour that fits your brand.
 Brands and colours are very closely aligned, which is demonstrated through how easily people can recall a brand from simply seeing a specific colour or colour palette.
 For example, just think about how integral purple is to Cadbury Dairy Milk’s brand identity.

 The colour of a logo is influential over the message and tone of voice that you present to consumers.
 Colours convey meaning and how you use colour can bring multiple different layers of meaning to your design.
 If you are an international corporation, you may want to think about how culture can change and influence the way colours are interpreted.
-For example, in India the colour white suggests death and mourning.
+For example, in India the colour white suggests death and morning.

 Whilst many brands stick to using just one colour in the branding, there are successful companies that use multiple colours, for example Google and eBay.
 The use of multiple colours can indicate a wide choice of products available.